 What if you don't provide your personal information to us?

-If we are unable to collect personal information from or about you, it may prove difficult to do business with you or the organisation with which you are connected.
+If we are unable to collect personal information from or about you, it may be difficult, or we may not be able to, do business with you or your organisation.

 Access to your personal information